Sjenn257/sql-challenge/README.md

 # Database Structure

-To perform this analysis, I created a new database with the following tables:
+To perform this analysis, I created a new database using data in the following csv files:
  - Employees
  - Departments
  - Titles